Book an Appointment

 Reading time

-Have you ever taken a sip of cold water or ice tea and felt a sudden sharp pain in your teeth?
+Have you ever gone to drink a cold glass of water, ice tea, or soda and felt that sharp pain in your teeth?

 You’re not alone.
-Many people experience this discomfort, and it’s often a sign of tooth sensitivity.
+Many people do, and it is frequently a symptom of tooth sensitivity.

 What Causes Tooth Sensitivity?

-Your teeth are protected by enamel, the hardest substance in your body.
-Underneath it lies dentin, which is connected to the nerves of your tooth.
-When enamel wears down or gums recede, dentin becomes exposed.
-This allows cold, hot, or even sweet foods to trigger pain.
+Your teeth are covered in enamel, the hardest tissue in your body.
+Beneath that layer is dentin, which links to the nerves in your tooth.
+When enamel erodes or gums recede, dentin becomes exposed.
+This can lead to pain sensations when an affected person eats cold, hot or even sweet foods.

 • Tooth decay (cavities).